roydejong/WSLHostsUpdater/README.md

 After this, you'll be able to see and manage the service from the Windows Services view.
 Warnings and errors will appear in the event viewer with `WSLHostsUpdater` as source.

 ## Configuration
-You can modify `appsettings.json` to configure some aspects of the service:
+You can modify `appsettings.json` (must be in the same directory as the executable) to configure some aspects of the service:

 ```json
 {